 9 Newswire Questions to ask Before Choosing Press Release Distribution Services

-Distributing press releases provide a number of benefits.
-You are able to reach reporters directly who are most likely to cover your story, achieve wide exposure of your brand, reach more sales and more.
+Distributing press releases provide several benefits.
+You can reach reporters directly who are most likely to cover your story, achieve broad exposure for your brand, get more sales, and more.

-Question #1: Does the service have a network of media outlets that match my business?
+Question #1: Does the service have a media outlet network that matches my business?

 Who are the reporters who are most likely to cover your story?
 Identify reporters who belong to your niche.

-You need to ensure that you are choosing a service that is going to reach your target reporters.
-You need to have enough information first on each service before you make the buying decision and make comparison.
+You must ensure that you choose a service that will reach your target reporters.
+You need to have enough information first on each service before making the buying decision and comparing.

-Distribution services work by sending your news to their network of media that they have strong relationships with.
-Ask yourself, “Can their network of media help my business in reaching my goals and promoting my message?”
+Distribution services work by sending your news to their media network with which they have strong relationships.
+Ask yourself, “Can their media network help my business reach my goals and promote my message?”

-Making a rush decision may lead you to miss the mark, instead of seeing the elements that would help you in picking the service that would help you reach your goals.
-Once you have gathered the information, weigh each features, cost and benefits you’ll get.
+Making a rush decision may lead you to miss the mark instead of seeing the elements that would help you pick the service that would help you reach your goals.
+Once you have gathered the information, weigh each feature, cost, and benefit you’ll get.

 Consider the type of press you want to reach.
-For example, if you want to reach possible buyers, you may target an online distribution service.
-On the other hand, if you want to reach the media, you should reach online as well as newsrooms.
+For example, if you’re going to achieve possible buyers, you may target an online distribution service.
+On the other hand, if you’re going to get the media, you should go online and in newsrooms.